-- The financial proposal shall specify a total lump sum amount in VND for national consultant and US dollar for International Consultant including consultancy fees and all associated costs i.e. airfares, travel cost, meal, accommodation, tax, insurance etc. see format of financial offer in Annex V. - Please note that the cost of preparing a proposal and of negotiating a contract, including any related travel, is not reimbursable as a direct cost of the assignment. - If quoted in other currency, prices shall be converted to the above currency at UN Exchange Rate at the submission deadline.
+- The financial proposal shall specify a total lump sum amount in US dollar for International Consultant including consultancy fees and all associated costs i.e. airfares, travel cost, meal, accommodation, tax, insurance etc. - see format of financial offer in Annex V. - Please note that the cost of preparing a proposal and of negotiating a contract, including any related travel, is not reimbursable as a direct cost of the assignment. - If quoted in other currency, prices shall be converted to the above currency at UN Exchange Rate at the submission deadline.